 5. Establishing those few clear and simplified work processes

-Although similar to the previous barrier to growth, it is important that small business leaders determine and internally focus those few things that must be addressed for success and farm out or skim address the rest.
-This requires an assessment of “core competencies,” which large companies tend to ignore but can afford more so than a small business.
+It is important that small business leaders determine and internally focus on those few things that must be addressed for success and farm out or skim address the rest.
+This requires an assessment of core competencies, which large companies tend to ignore, but they can afford to ignore these more than a small business can.

 I will address all of these factors in greater detail in future blog posts, so stay tuned.